top of page

 Tips for Beginners

-• Use a compass and GPS in tandem with your topographic map.
+• Use a compass and GPS alongside your topographic map for accurate positioning.

-• Consider using digital topographic maps for interactive elevation profiles.
+• Explore digital topographic maps to access interactive elevation profiles and terrain analysis tools.

 Common Mistakes to Avoid